-The annual POPGROUP User Group meeting will be held on Wednesday 7th December 2016 in Birmingham.
+The annual POPGROUP User Group meeting will be held in Birmingham on Wednesday 7th December

-The next POPGROUP Demographic Forecasting training course will take place on the 23rd November 2016 at Rose Bowl, Leeds Beckett University.
+This is a final reminder of our POPGROUP Training Course which will be held on 23rd November 2016 at Rose Bowl, Leeds Beckett University.

 Or alternatively fill in the form below and we shall be in touch within 24 hours